-The NC Innovations waiver offers beneficiaries both agency directed and beneficiary directed supports options.
-Beneficiary directed services are known as Individual and Family Directed Services (IFDS).
+The NC Innovations waiver offers beneficiaries both agency directed and participant directed supports options.
+Participant directed services are known as Individual and Family Directed Services (IFDS).
 There are two options for Individual and Family Directed Services under the Innovations waiver:

 - a.
 Employer of Record - b.
-Agency With Choice
+Agency with Choice